 From Practical Life to The Mystery of God

 Brass polishing is a practical life work that Hayden first learned in the atrium at Saint Patrick Catholic Church.
 The miniature chalice, ciborium, candle holders are part of a Catechesis of the Good Shepherd work known as Altar I, II, III.
-Children learn the names of the va13626969_10206944840239397_1816651471304787327_nrious articles of the Mass in preparation for deeper participation in the liturgy and in preparation for further works in the atrium.
+Children learn the names of the various articles of the Mass in preparation for deeper participation in the liturgy and in preparation for further works in the atrium.

 The work fosters a sense of the beauty and order of worship and helps to develop a child’s prayer life.
 The children are invited to ponder the mystery of God using these beautiful miniature models when preparing the altar in the atrium.